AntonioND/gbt-player/README.rst

   - Fix effect ``Dnn`` in the last pattern of a song (Nolan Baker).
 Now it jumps to pattern 0 instead of crashing.
+  - Relicense under the MIT license (rather than BSD-2-Clause).

 - Version 3.0.7 (2019/6/3)